cgund98/cloud-render/README.md

 At any time, even when a job is not yet completed, you can pull its output files and save them locally.
 Do this by selecting an output directory and clicking the `Download Files` button.

 *Note: ensure your renders do not write anywhere outside of the same path as the blend file.
-All outputs should be within `//`.*
+All render outputs should be under `//`.
+Anything outside of this path will not be recognized and downloaded.*

 Delete the selected job with the `Delete Job` button.
 This will remove all job files from the cloud permanently.